 Nuts and seeds are loaded with healthy fats to fuel your brain, fiber to balance your blood sugar and satisfy your appetite, and vitamins to keep you healthy and energized, and it doesn’t hurt that they are delicious!
-Although they are nutritional powerhouses, nuts and seeds are notoriously high in calories, so it is best to limit your intake to one ounce per day.
+Although they are nutritional powerhouses, nuts and seeds are notoriously high in calories, so limiting your intake to one ounce per day is best.

 Organic Yogurt and Unsweetened Granola